North Atlanta Ob/Gyn

 Pain in your pelvic region often stems from complications or natural processes involving your reproductive system.
 Severe pelvic pain is hard to ignore and may indicate a serious condition requiring treatment.
-At North Atlanta Ob/Gyn in Alpharetta, Marietta, and Atlanta, Georgia, the fellowship-trained urogynecologists and board-certified gynecologists specialize in diagnosing and treating common causes of pelvic pain.
+At North Atlanta Ob/Gyn in Alpharetta, Marietta, and Atlanta, Georgia, the fellowship-trained, board certified urogynecologists and gynecologists specialize in diagnosing and treating common causes of pelvic pain.
 If pelvic pain affects you, call North Atlanta Ob/Gyn, or book your visit online today.

 Pain in your pelvic region can range from a dull yet cumbersome ache to stabbing and severe.
-In some cases, it’s not much of a cause for concern: some women get menstrual cramps or pelvic pain during ovulation.
+In some cases, it’s not much of a cause for concern; some women get menstrual cramps or pelvic pain during ovulation.
 However, pelvic pain isn’t always something you should ignore.